swimos/swim/swim-system-js/swim-core-js/@swim/streamlet/README.md

 <a href="https://developer.swim.ai"><img src="https://cdn.swim.ai/images/marlin-blue.svg" align="left"></a>

 `@swim/streamlet` provides a stateful, streaming component model.
-Streamlets are stateful application componets that continuously consume input state from streaming inlets, and continuously produce output state on streaming outlets.
+Streamlets are stateful application components that continuously consume input state from streaming inlets, and continuously produce output state on streaming outlets.
 `@swim/streamlet` is written in TypeScript, but can be used from either TypeScript or JavaScript.  `@swim/streamlet` is part of the